 Asafoetida Powder – ¼ teaspoon

 Turmeric Powder – ¼ teaspoon

 Dry Chili Powder – 2 teaspoons (for medium spice)

 Peel and grate the apples.
 Place oil, mustard seeds, fenugreek seeds and red chilies in a non-stick pan and keep it over medium heat.
 When the mustard seeds begin to sputter, add asafoetida powder and curry leaves.
 Then add the grated apples and turmeric powder.

 Stir well until the apple is cooked.
 Do not add water.
 Finally add dry chili powder, fenugreek power, and salt.
-Stir for a few more minutes until everything come together and the oil starts to ooze out.
+Stir for a few more minutes until everything comes together and the oil starts to ooze out.
 Turn off the heat.
 Refrigerate after a day.

 The sweetness of the apple adds special taste to the thokku.
 It can be taken with curd rice, chapatti or bread.